 Potosi Brewery employees pose with barrels outside the brewery.
 View the original source document: WHI 30364

 Old World Wisconsin and the Museum of Beer and Brewing are partnering and bringing to life 19th-century brews.
-See the brewers use equipment and techniques from the late 1800s and heirloom hops and barley grown at Old World Wisconsin.
+See the brewers use equipment and techniques from the late 1800s and learn about heirloom hops and barley.

 By reconstructing immigrant brewing processes we are illuminating important aspects of our state's culture, industry and German heritage.
 Historically, breweries were located in nearly every small village in Wisconsin during the 19th century and were cultural focal points.

-The brewing process will begin by 10 am and conclude by 4pm.
-Today we will be brewing an American Cream Ale.
+The brewing process will begin by 10 am and conclude by 3pm.

 Event may be cancelled if there is inclement weather.